NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 This project is conceptually similar to [Mastodon project](https://github.com/tootsuite/mastodon).
 Anyone can self-host their Local Market Instance (Server) and create their local market.
 The technology is fully open-source and funded by Donations.
 We dont charge any fee or commission in order to use the platform.

-## Hiring Remote Workers !
+## Volunteer and Help Us !

 Benefit from the flexible working hours and work from anywhere in the world.
-We are looking for Contributors who can help us in the following areas
+We are looking for Volunteers who can help us in the following areas

-1. Raise funds for the Project - Example : Create Kickstarter campaign and raise donations
+1. Raise funds for the Project - Example : Create Kickstarter campaign and seek donations
 2. Content Creators
    - Create Images and Video for publicity purposes
    - Write articles to create publicity
+3. Growth Hackerrs - help us grow the platform

-3. Distribution Experts / Digital Marketing Experts / Social Media Experts
+4. Distribution Experts / Digital Marketing Experts / Social Media Experts
-4. Developers - Android, Web, PostgreSQL, Java
+5. Developers - Android, Web, PostgreSQL, Java
-5. Any other way you want to help – Suggestions and Ideas are Welcome !
+6. Any other way you want to help – Suggestions and Ideas are Welcome !

-We are raising funds for this project and you may be compensated for your contributions at an hourly rate of 10-50 $ per hour.
-To understand how our compensation scheme work please read the https://github.com/NearbyShops/Nearby-Shops-API/wiki
+If you're interested please get in touch with us on https://forum.nearbyshops.org

 Volunteer and help the project
 --------------------------------

 Do you feel that we need a better e-commerce platform that values and treats people in a more humane manner ?
 Please Help us improve the e-commerce and do your bit to make this world a better place !
 We are looking for volunteers to help the platform.
 You can contribute as a developer, a content creator, digital marketer, Service Provider or in any other way you want to contribute !

-Those Interested please contact us on https://forum.nearbyshops.org

 About Nearby Shops